jamesoddy8/Second_Life/README.md

 >client = user collecting an item that has been posted

 ### Two Main Views
-- **Main View:** Grid of posted items (image, title, begining of description, location, links) - Change to Map View
+- **Main View:** Grid of posted items (image, title, beginning of description, location, links) - Change to Map View
 - **Map View:** Map with pins (on click: image, title, beginning of description, location, links) - Change to List View

 ### Posts